AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 #### Saul Bernaber, Thomas Bradford, Emily Wood
 #### 15 March 2019

+**[Sidney: Hello friends! i will be commenting throughout your report in these bolded brackets.]**

+**[I see that you guys have deleted my comments from your previous submission and created a new file.
+PLEASE DO NOT DELETE GRADER COMMENTS.
+We need to be able to refer back to them to see that you have properly addressed them.
+After we see that you have addressed them, we will delete the comments ourselves.
+In the future, we would greatly appreciate it if you didn't start a new file but continuously worked on one file.]**

+**[Overall: Good job!
+Your writing is always superb.
+I would say that you need to improve on using your figures effectively throughout your report.
+It's hard to follow your report through when I have to jump around to find the correct figure you are referring to.
+Be consistent in linking (or not linking) sections of your report.
+Try to go back and add comments to your Python code.]**

 ## Abstract
 Excess dissolved air in a treatment plant’s influent water decreases the functionality of the plant's components.
 The Dissolved Gas subteam aims to design a gravity-powered apparatus to extract excess gas from influent water prior to entry into a plant.
 The Fall 2018 subteam fabricated a small-scale prototype incorporating a fluidized bed reactor.
 The Spring 2019 subteam began to experimentally evaluate the prototype: given qualitative success, the subteam will test the prototype's effectiveness by measuring change in dissolved oxygen concentration across the apparatus.
 The Spring 2019 subteam will iterate improvements to work toward a prototype for application in an AguaClara plant.

+**[Please use past tense to refer to current semester and prior semester work.]**

 ## Table of Contents